syncfusion-content/windowsforms-docs/WindowsForms/SfListView/Grouping.md

 ![](Grouping_images/Grouping_img2.png)

-## Grouping Based on First Character
+## Grouping based on first character
 The SfListView supports grouping the items based on first character of the value assigned to the property name in `GroupDescriptor` by using the `KeySelector`.

 {% tabs %}